 Vitali Klitschko's professional boxing career spanned more than 15 years — from 1996 to 2012.

-Klitschko made his debut against Tony Bradham at the age of 25 on November 16, 1996, defeating Bradham via 2nd round KO.
+Klitschko made his professional boxing debut against Tony Bradham at the age of 25 on November 16, 1996, defeating Bradham via 2nd round KO.
 He went on to win 26 more consecutive fights after the debut, which included 26 wins via stoppage.

 Klitschko had his first world title fight at the age of 27 on June 26, 1999 after 24 professional fights, against Herbie Hide for the heavyweight WBO title.
 He defeated Hide via 2nd round KO to become the heavyweight champion of the world.